Francis Alÿs: Actions

 In Tornado (2000-2010), spliced film clips show Alÿs chasing after huge dust devils kicked up by the annual dry season in Milpa Alta, a region near Mexico City that is particularly prone to them.
 Kara L. Rooney writes of the piece in The Brooklyn Rail, "The sight of his lean frame racing towards the twisters is at once ridiculous and hysterical—blithe qualities that quickly give way to gravitas as the artist physically enters the eye of the storm.
 Inside, chaos reigns and Alÿs, unprotected except for his handheld camera, is enveloped and pummeled by flying bits of sand, dust and dirt."

-In his best-known work, When Faith Moves Mountains (2002), Alÿs recruited 500 volunteers in Ventanilla District outside of Lima, Peru.
-The participants were equipped with shovels and, forming a single line, they moved their shovel full of sand one step at a time from one side of a dune to the other, and together they displaced by a few inches the 500 mt long sand dune from its original position.
+In his best-known work, When Faith Moves Mountains (2002), Alÿs recruited 500 volunteers (mostly university students) in Ventanilla District outside of Lima, Peru to move a sand dune 500 meters in diameter, 10 centimetres.
+Frieze, who named the work No.19 of "The 25 Best Works of the 21st Century", said that the work was "A distillation of Latin America’s long history of colonial conquest, migration and urban development, the ephemeral work is also a parable for the necessary labour – and belief – required to realize social transformation."
 Art critic Jean Fisher writes that "the radical event of art precipitates a crisis of meaning or, rather, it exposes the void of meaning at the core of a given social situation, which is its truth."

 Between 2004 and 2005 Alÿs collaborated with Artangel on several projects regrouped under the title of Seven Walks.
 In one of them, The Nightwatch (2004), a wild fox called Bandit was set free in the National Portrait Gallery while its wanderings were filmed by the surveillance cameras of the museum.

 For Performa 05, Alys created Ensayo II (2005) in collaboration with Rafael Ortega.
 The performance juxtaposed high and low in a staged performance featuring a striptease artist (Bella Yao), a classical pianist (Alexander Rovang), and a soprano (Viktoria Kurbatskaya).

 In the project Don't Cross the Bridge Before You Get to the River (2008), a line of children with shoe boats leaves Europe towards Morocco while a line of kids with shoe boats leaves Africa towards Spain, with the lines eventually meeting on the horizon.
 As in many of Alÿs' video projects, his collaborators were Rafael Ortega, Julien Devaux, Felix Blume and Ivan Boccara.

 For Manifesta 10 in St. Petersburg, Alÿs contributed with Lada Kopeika Project (2014), a "road trip" that concludes with the Lada car crashing into a tree in the courtyard of the Hermitage.
 The Silence of Ani was realized in 2015 with a group of teenagers from Kars, Turkey.
 It takes place on the present Turkish-Armenian border in the once Armenian City of Ani which, after centuries of successive invasions and sackings, lies today in a state of total abandon and decay.
 Alÿs gave instruments to imitate birdcalls to the teenagers; they entered the city walls and, hiding in the rubble, called the birds to create the illusion that the city was coming back to life.